IEC Protection Classes For LED Luminaires (2024)

 Traditional bulbs such as halogens and incandescent bulbs waste almost 80% of the power in the form of heat dissipation.
 Since the world is moving towards greener solutions, traditional lighting is becoming obsolete, and rightfully so.

 LEDs have certain levels of protection that distinguish their uses and applications.
-As the number increases from 0 to 3, the protection in LEDs increases, and the luminaire is safer to use.
+As the number increases from 0 to 3, the protection in LEDs increases and the luminaire is safer to use.
 Each luminaire belongs to only one of these classes.
 Let’s dig deeper into the details.

 What are IEC Protection Classes?